veeto

 Summary

-Under the new provisions, the Department of Justice will conduct annual random audits of public agencies to verify compliance with usage and privacy requirements.
-The law creates a civil remedy for individuals harmed by unauthorized access or security breaches, allowing them to seek actual damages of at least $2,500, punitive damages, and attorney fees.
-These requirements apply to all California cities, including charter cities, as the Legislature determined ALPR data protection constitutes a matter of statewide concern.
+The Department of Justice will conduct annual random audits of public agencies operating ALPR systems to verify compliance with usage and privacy requirements.
+The bill creates a civil cause of action for individuals harmed by unauthorized access or security breaches, allowing recovery of actual damages, punitive damages, and attorney fees.
+While transportation agencies are exempted from certain provisions, the legislation applies to all other public agencies statewide, including charter cities, with state reimbursement available for mandated local costs.

 40% progression